elferink/iot-shield/software/arduino/iota-game/README.md

-**Survey sketch**
+**Game sketch**

 Simple game using multiple Iota's.
-Who's the fastest when the traffic light turns green?
+Who's the fastest when the light turns green?

 **MQTT Topics**